 The guidelines defined by the WAI also form the basis of the standard required by the Royal National Institute for the Blind and their "See it right" campaign.

-We aim to comply with the Disability Discrimination Act of 1995 with respect to the provision of services online, as required by the Disability Rights Commission.
+We aim to comply with the Equality Act of 2010 with respect to the provision of services online, as required by the Disability Rights Commission.
 This Act states unambiguously that private and public sector web sites must be accessible.

 Please contact us if you wish to give us feedback so we can continue to improve the accessibility of this web site.